Current Conditions

 Alerts

 Some park operations are currently altered due to the Pretty Rocks Landslide.
-The closure of the Denali Park Road at Mile 43 is expected to remain in place until partway through summer 2026, while the Polychrome Area Plan is implemented.
+The closure of the Denali Park Road at Mile 43 is expected to remain in place through summer 2026, while the Polychrome Area Plan is implemented.

 The details below supersede all other trip-planning information.
 If you encounter discrepancies between other parts of our website and this information, go with what you see below.